Body, Mind, Energy and Consciousness

 in the physical dimension.”

-You learn a lot on the course – but not everything takes place in the meditation hall.
+You learn a lot on the course - but not everything takes place in the meditation hall.
 Your body must be able to transform the energy you acquire from the practices.
-An important experience in the process is your participation in the tasks around Haa Retreat Center: in the garden; with the horses; in the woods and fields; preparing food; baking bread; dish washing and cleaning or perhaps doing repairs on a house.
+An important experience in the process is your participation in the tasks around Haa Retreat Center: in the garden; in the woods and fields; preparing food; baking bread; dish washing and cleaning or perhaps doing repairs on a house.